authkeys-io/microservice/README.md

 * **LOG_LEVEL**: Bunyan log level.
 Defaults to 'info'.
 * **APP_KEY_SOMETHING**: The app key that app 'something' will use to access this server.
 Supported by internal appAuthc.
+* **MAX_UPLOAD_SIZE**: Maximum size of an upload.
+Use a string with 'mb', 'gb' or 'kb' to define a size in bytes.
+Defaults to '50mb'

 You can have a microservice grab more environment variables by overloading `environmentToConfig`.